MykiDevs/event-driven-user-management/README.md

 ## API Reference (Dev profile)
 http://localhost:8080/swagger-ui/index.html`
 ## Notes
 - The current Kafka publishing uses `@TransactionalEventListener` + `@Async` as a lightweight alternative to a full outbox pattern.
-For production use, consider replacing with the Transactional Outbox Pattern.
+For real production use, consider replacing with the Transactional Outbox Pattern.
 - MailHog is only included in the dev/local setup.
 In real production, configure an actual SMTP provider via environment variables.
 ## License
 [MIT](https://github.com/MykiDevs/event-driven-user-management/blob/main/LICENSE)